lakshmi-intechcode/jng_instr_folder/phase2_assessment/mini_twitter/README.md

 * How might your database look like?
 	* We'll have at least two models, one for Users and one for posts
 	* THINK about this idea of reposting.
 If a user clicks a repost how will that look in the database?
 * What will your templates look like?
+Remember I want TWO PAGES at most.
+A login page and a tweets page
 * You can use any templating engine you want for rendering incoming JSON
 	* Jinja
 	* Mustache